keltieem/Roulette/README.md

 # Roulette
 A roulette machine developed in VHDL for an FPGA

-Writtenn by Teajay Macalanda-Ung, Keltie Murdoch, and Steve Wilton
+Written by Teajay Macalanda-Ung, Keltie Murdoch, and Steve Wilton

+Incomplete version - October 6, 2015